vishalbakshi/portfolio-llm/QA.md

 **Question:** Your `fastbook-benchmark` project is an excellent initiative for creating a high-quality evaluation dataset.
 Walk me through how you would productionize this system.
 How would you design a data pipeline that continuously and automatically ingests new information, runs your agent to generate question-answer pairs, and versions the dataset, ensuring reproducibility and reliability at 100x the scale?

-**Answer:** I wouldn't scale to 100x immediately.
-My approach would be to first make the pipeline robust through incremental scaling using the 12 remaining fastbook chapters.
-I would iterate on the pipeline one chapter at a time.
-For each chapter, the system would use LLMs to generate the dataset items, and I would manually evaluate a sample of those outputs to identify common failure modes.
-This iterative loop of generating, evaluating, and improving the pipeline to address things like prompt failures or adding new tools would harden the system against a wide range of errors.
-Only after the pipeline is proven robust on the full fastbook dataset would I be confident in scaling it to handle a 100x increase in data.
+**Answer:** My approach would be to first make the pipeline robust through incremental scaling using the 12 remaining fastbook chapters, iterating on the pipeline one chapter at a time.
+For each chapter, the system would use LLMs to generate the dataset items, and I would manually evaluate a large sample if not all of those outputs to identify common failure modes and improve the system accrdingly.
+This iterative loop of generating, evaluating, and improving the pipeline would harden the system against a wide range of errors.
+Only after the pipeline is proven robust on the full fastbook dataset would I be confident in scaling it to handle a 100x increase in data, using the same manual inspection-driven iterative approach.

 ---